damianhakert/damianhakert.github.io/source/_posts/2015-09-01-gitlab-dot-com-outage-on-2015-09-01.markdown

 updates during a crisis.
 All people who were on this problem were focused on the GitLab.com servers, and nobody was talking to the GitLab.com users, leading to an hour of radio silence from `@gitlabstatus` during the incident.
-I want us to improve on this, but like debugging NFS server meltdowns, it is a hard problem.
+We need to improve on this, but like debugging NFS server meltdowns, it is a hard problem.